An interview with OPEX founder and 20-year program design veteran James FitzGerald

 The development of a ‘spot on’ program obviously involves an assessment, what does an ideal assessment process look like?

 FitzGerald: The assessment should analyze a client’s current abilities, as well as understand their history and goals.
 This is the point where a coach breaks down a client’s movement patterns and determines what the client should or shouldn’t perform based on their goals.

 After the assessment, program design begins.
 During that initial program design process—where do coaches typically go wrong?

 FitzGerald: In program design, coaches go wrong by not following up (conducting repeat assessments) with the clients and watching how they adapt to the training.
 During the reassessment, you can see if they are adapting or not.
 Also, many try to do too much too soon.
 The coach is responsible for ensuring progress, because of this I prefer to go slow and steady.
 We call it “holding the reigns” . . . you can let them gallop, but when you sense they want to sprint (and they don’t have sprinter’s legs), you “pull the reins” so to speak.

 What are three things coaches can do to avoid common program design pitfalls?

 As highlighted in this interview, correct program design is critical to ensuring your clients reach their long-term goals.
-If you are wondering what successful program design entails, our course Principles of Program Design outlines the knowledge and techniques necessary for developing a well-designed individualized progressive program.
+If you are wondering what successful program design entails, our course Programming: Principles outlines the knowledge and techniques necessary for developing a well-designed individualized progressive program.